deepset-ai/haystack/docs/_src/api/api/document_store.md

 **Arguments**:

-- `ids`: list of document IDs.
+- `ids`: List of document IDs.
 Be aware that passing a large number of ids might lead to performance issues.
 - `index`: Elasticsearch index where the documents are stored.
 If not supplied, self.index will be used.
 - `batch_size`: Maximum number of results for each query.